M.A. IN MEDIA ARTS

 - Official GRE scores sent from the Educational Testing Service.

-- A completed graduate application form.
+- A completed Toulouse Graduate School application form.

 - Application fee.

 - A minimum of two current letters of recommendation.
 For most applicants, the letters must be provided by current or former professors.
 An applicant who has worked professionally in media may submit one of these letters from a person who has supervised his or her work.
 If an applicant has been out of school for several years, both letters may be from people who can evaluate his or her work in these fields.
-Letter writers should send their recommendation letters directly to Dr. Vickery via email.
+Letter writers should send their recommendation letters directly to Dr. Zhang via email.

 - An applicant from outside the United States must demonstrate proficiency in oral and written English prior to admittance.
 In addition to GRE scores, non-native speakers must submit TOEFL scores.